alexandrefrancois/alexandrefrancois.github.io/Oscillators/index.md

 **Resonator frequency**: the resonant frequency of the resonator, adjust with the wheel control (drag the wheel to adjust the value, double-tap on the wheel to cycle through the gears/speeds).

-**Tracked frequency**: an estimate of the frequency of the sinusoid signal produced by the generator.
+**Tracked frequency**: an estimate of the frequency of the sine wave signal produced by the generator.

 **Doppler velocity**: the Doppler velocity estimated from the difference between the resonant frequency and the observed frequency.
 A negative value means the observer and source are getting closer.

-**Phase**: the estimated phase difference between the input signal and the resonator's sinusoid.
+**Phase**: the estimated phase difference between the input signal and the resonator's sine wave.
 This quantity is constant if the generated signal's frequency is equal to the resonator's resonant frequency.
 If the frequency of the generated signal is close to that of the resonance frequency of the resonator, the rate of change in the estimated phase difference can be used to compute the exact frequency of the generated signal ("tracked frequency").

 **Time constant**: the parameter that regulates the dynamics of the low-pass filter through which individual contributions from each audio sample are accumulated over time in the resonator.
 The shorter the time constant the more reactive the resonator.
 Adjust with the wheel control (drag the wheel to adjust the value, double-tap on the wheel to cycle through the gears/speeds).

 ### Audio Features

 #### Chromagram

 Chroma are important audio features in many Music Information Retrieval systems, for such tasks as audio and score alignment, and artist identification.
 Other real-time uses of chroma information include analysis visualization systems, and performance systems that require tonal context estimation.
 The chromagram is computed from the log frequency spectrogram by summing up power contributions in each time slice across the spectrum into 12 semi-tome bins, in effect dropping octave information to capture tonality.
-The right part shows the current temporal slice of the spectrogram reorganized into pitch classes on the vertical axis, from C (bottom) to to E (top), with octaves on the horizontal axis (increasing left to right).
+The right part shows the current temporal slice of the spectrogram reorganized into pitch classes on the vertical axis, from C (bottom) to E (top), with octaves on the horizontal axis (increasing left to right).
 The left part is the chromagram, with same pitch classes on the vertical axis and time on the horizontal axis.

 <img src="assets/images/chromagram.png" alt="Chromagram" width="512"/>